Kingxukai/linux/Documentation/networking/ppp_generic.rst

 /dev/ppp.
 This is used by pppd to control PPP interface units and channels.
 Although there is only one /dev/ppp, each open instance of /dev/ppp acts independently and can be attached either to a PPP unit or a PPP channel.
-This is achieved using the file->private_data field to point to a separate object for each open instance of /dev/ppp.
+This is achieved using the woke file->private_data field to point to a separate object for each open instance of /dev/ppp.
 In this way an effect similar to Solaris' clone open is obtained, allowing us to control an arbitrary number of PPP interfaces and